St. Lucie Public Schools host vaccine clinics for students, community residents

 At another clinic at Dan McCarty Middle School, 300 shots were available Wednesday.

-"The benefit of that is if we do have a case in the school and there has to be a contact tracing investigation, we can quickly see who's already been vaccinated and those individuals, as long as they're not displaying symptoms will not have to quarantine," said Lydia Martin, Chief Communications Officer, SLPS.
+"The benefit of that is, if we do have a case in the school and there has to be a contact-tracing investigation, we can quickly see who's already been vaccinated and those individuals, as long as they're not displaying symptoms, will not have to quarantine," said district spokeswoman Lydia Martin.

 She also received her first shot at the clinic Wednesday.